 Feel inspired and comfortable in your working environment

 Pro: Coworking spaces can be stunning locations to work in.
 Just a quick search on the internet shows that these offices are often beautifully designed, inspiring places.
 We all know how great it feels to work in an attractive, organized environment, and it can be very difficult to achieve in your home study.

 Con: The decor may be gorgeous but it’s not yours.
-We all have our quirks and preferences; at home or in your office you’ve probably got your chair in just the right position, your desk laid out the way you like it, your favorite snacks in the fridge.
+We all have our quirks and preferences; at home or in your office you’ve probably got your chair in just the right position, your desk set out the way you like it, and your favorite snacks in the fridge.
 While in a coworking space you may find that you have to make compromises with these personal preferences.

 There are a myriad of advantages and disadvantages to using coworking spaces and ultimately it comes down to your working style and what’s right for you.